-- Complaints from individuals, including members of the public, about the provision of facilities or services by the School. - Issues from parents or carers of children who attend the School. - Complaints regarding pupil welfare and wellbeing. - · Complaints regarding bullying. - · Complaints regarding staff behaviour. - A Governor complaining about a member of Staff. - A member of Staff complaining about a Governor. - A Governor complaining about another Governor. - Complaints about the School's handling of a Subject Access Request (SAR) or a Freedom of Information (FOI) Request.
+- Complaints from individuals, including members of the public, about the provision of facilities or services by the School. - Issues from parents or carers of children who attend the School. - Complaints regarding pupil welfare and wellbeing. - Complaints regarding bullying. - Complaints regarding staff behaviour. - A Governor complaining about a member of Staff. - A member of Staff complaining about a Governor. - A Governor complaining about another Governor.